 Tracey Scoffield, BA

 Tracey Scoffield was educated at the Godolphin and Latymer Girls’ School and then Lady Margaret Hall, Oxford, where she read English Language and Literature.
 Her career has been spent in television and film drama, first as a researcher, then script editor at the BBC and finally as Executive Producer for BBC Films.
 She also worked at Faber and Faber Publishers for eight years as an editor on the film books and plays list.
 During this time she also served as Chairman of the Board of the Bush Theatre.
-Since leaving the BBC six years ago to set up an independent production company, she has worked as a Producer on various dramas for HBO and the BBC.
-Tracey lives in Hammersmith, where she has lived for 18 years, with her twin sons.
+Since leaving the BBC to set up an independent production company, Tracey has produced a number of films and drama series for HBO, the BBC and ITV.
+She has lived in Hammersmith with her twin sons for 23 years.

 Hugh Sloane, mphil